fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 The extension defined herein MAY be appended to any of the above listed messages and SHOULD be appended whenever required to identify the node and when local policy or security considerations do not supersede this requirement.
+See {{security}} for suggested configuration regarding including these messages.

-Similarly to the Interface Identification Object defined in {{RFC5837}}, there are two different pieces of information that can appear in a Node Information Object.
+Similarly to the Interface Identification Object defined in {{RFC5837}}, there are two different pieces of information that can appear in a Node Information Object:

 1. An IP Address Sub-Object MAY be included, containing an address of sufficient scope to identify the node within the domain.
    The IP Address Sub-Object is defined in {{IPAddr}} of this memo.

-2. A Node Name Sub-Object MAY be included, as specified in {{Name}}, containing up to 63 octets of the yang sys:hostname or another appropriate name uniquely identifying the node.
+2. A Node Name Sub-Object MAY be included, as specified in {{Name}}, containing up to 63 octets of the YANG sys:hostname ({{RFC7317}}) or another appropriate name uniquely identifying the node.

 ## C-Type Meaning in a Node Identification Object

-The C-Type contains a bitmask describing what information is included in this Node Identification Object.
+The C-Type contains a bitmask describing what information is included in this Node Identification Object ({{ctypeFig}}).
+The fields in this bitmask are chosen so that the IPAddr and name bits overlap with the same bits as defined in {{RFC5837}}, so that an implementation that supports exactly these bits can reuse packet generation and parsing code.

 ~~~~
 Bit     0       1       2       3       4       5       6       7